 - Set up the null and alternative hypothesis.
 This is typically the hardest part of the process.
 Here the question being asked is reviewed.
 What parameter is being tested, a mean, a proportion, differences in means, etc. Is this a one-tailed test or two-tailed test?
-Remember, if someone is making a claim it will always be a one-tailed test.

 Next, on the basis of the hypotheses and sample size, select the appropriate test statistic and find the relevant critical value: Zα, tα, etc. Drawing the relevant probability distribution and marking the critical value is always big help.
 Be sure to match the graph with the hypothesis, especially if it is a one-tailed test.

 - Take a sample(s) and calculate the relevant parameters: sample mean, standard deviation, or proportion.
 Using the formula for the test statistic from above in step 2, now calculate the test statistic for this particular case using the parameters you have just calculated.

 - Compare the calculated test statistic and the critical value.
 Marking these on the graph will give a good visual picture of the situation.
 There are now only two situations:

 - The test statistic is in the tail: Cannot Accept the null, the probability that this sample mean (proportion) came from the hypothesized distribution is too small to believe that it is the real home of these sample data.

 - The test statistic is not in the tail: Cannot Reject the null, the sample data are compatible with the hypothesized population parameter.